 Can I make my DSTV Payments at the Bank Using the Prevailing Rate?

 This is a question that many will be asking following the introduction and rating of RTGS dollars.
 Now that banks are allowed to sell and buy USDs at the prevailing rate, is it possible for people to make DSTV payments using RTGS dollars at the prevailing rate?
 Hypothetically, it should be possible.
 However, we don’t have the answer yet and we will reach out to try and get it.
 The trouble, we suppose, crops up when it comes to Multichoice trying to repatriate it’s money?
 Will the RBZ be obliging in this regard?
 If not, then you probably wont be able to make your DSTV payments at the bank at the prevailing rate.

 Where can I get the hard cash for my DSTV payments?

+Those are the DSTV Zimbabwe payment options.
+But where can you get hard cash for your payments?
 This is a question that you may be asking yourself.
 Where will you get the USD or Rands cash that’s needed to make your payments?
 Well, we are not going to answer that question, so keep asking yourself!
 Also feel free to leave a comment in the section below.